Getting Started

 Note

 This step is optional.
-If you do not set up an S3 bucket, you can use Pulumi Cloud instead.
+If you do not set up an S3 bucket, you can use Pulumi Cloud instead by specifying https://api.pulumi.com or a custom self-hosted URL when you run pulumi login in the next step.

 Create an S3 bucket in which to store state for the project.
 You must have one bucket devoted to your project, but you can store multiple stacks’ state files in that one bucket.
-The bucket should not be public (treat these files as sensitive), and it’s a good idea to turn on versioning, as it can save you from some difficult situations down the road.
+The bucket should not be public (treat these files as sensitive), and it’s usually a good idea to turn on versioning.

 The name of an S3 bucket is used as part of a global domain, and so your bucket name must be globally unique.
 A good way to handle this is to include an organization name in your bucket name.
 As a template, you may use: